trantuan4132/kaggle-RSNA-Fracture-Detection/README.md

 ### Inference

-For inference, run `inference.py` to generate prediction (inference customization can be done by modifying the configuration file):
+For inference, run `inference.py` to generate prediction on all 2019 patients (inference customization can be done by modifying the configuration file):

 ```
 python inference.py --CFG config/CFG_vert_bbox_ratio_infer.yaml